balapitchuka/nodejs/README.md

 module.exports = {add, value : 1, thing(){ } }    // named export

--- we have to explicitly export what ever code we will be using in other modules.
+-- we have to explicitly export what ever code we will be using in other modules(public api).
--- by default nothing is exported so hence we have to explicitly export everything needed to use in other modules.
+-- by default nothing is exported (private ) so hence we have to explicitly export everything needed to use in other modules.

+donot write module.exports to export multiple things as later statements will overide the previous module.exports.

 ```